nodatime/nodatime/www/developer/size.md

 #Offset#

 An `Offset` stores the number of seconds difference between UTC and local time.
-This is within exclusive bounds of +/- 1 day.
+This is within inclusive bounds of +/- 18 hours.

 - `int seconds`

-Note that even this representation still takes up 18 bits, as the range of 2 days is 172,800 seconds.
-If we limited ourselves to +/- 18 hours, we could use just 17 bits... which would allow a `LocalTime` and an `Offset` to be stored in a single 64-bit integer.
+(4 bytes; 17 bits used)

 #OffsetDateTime#